Danny Jackman

-Daniel James Jackman (born 3 January 1983 in Worcester, Worcestershire) is an English footballer, who last played for Bromsgrove Sporting.
+Daniel James Jackman (born 3 January 1983 in Worcester, Worcestershire) is an English former professional footballer, who last played for Bromsgrove Sporting.

 Career

 Early career

 Jackman started his career at Premier League side Aston Villa as a trainee, but never played for the first team.
 While with the Birmingham club he undertook two loan spells; the first at Cambridge United, the second at Stockport County.
 Young Jackman had clearly made an impression at Stockport as they snapped him up in the middle of his loan spell for a fee of £70,000 in the 2003–04 season.
 Over the next season and a half, Jackman made 54 league appearances (9 as a substitute) scoring 5 goals.

 Gillingham

 At the beginning of the 2005–06 season Jackman joined recently relegated League One side Gillingham.
 After a difficult start, during which the entire team struggled for results, Jackman found himself playing in the left wing position as well as the left back position.
 Following the departure of Tom Williams to Swansea City in January 2006, Jackman found himself reverting to his favoured left-back position and his performances improved towards the end of the season, leading to him finishing as the runner-up in the club's Player of the Year awards and being voted players' player of the year.
 He was awarded the "goal of the season" for 2006–07 for a goal at home to Brentford.